frenck/spook/documentation/integrations/blueprint.md

 A blueprint that says it needs a newer Home Assistant than the one you are running is refused for the same reason: writing it would break every automation on it, on a version that was never going to work.

+And so is one that would simply not run.
+A blueprint can be perfectly valid as a blueprint while what comes out of it is not something Home Assistant will take, because the blueprint format has nothing whatever to say about triggers, actions or a script's sequence.
+Spook builds each of your automations against the new version first and puts it through the same validation a reload would, so a blueprint that would take them all out never reaches the disk.

 :::{warning}
 If you edited an imported blueprint by hand, Spook has no way of telling your changes apart from the author's.
 It will report an update, because what you have really is no longer what is at the address, and installing it will write over your work.